rorygleeson/AirWatch/README.md

 AirWatch
 ========

 The aim of the AirWatch project is to help deploy low cost networks of air-quality sensors that can deliver information on a street level.
 We hope to enhance existing government monitoring technologies.
-Governments and citizens can use our data to inform their decisions and policies about air-pollution management.
+Governments and citizens can use our data to improve their decisions and policies about air-pollution management.
 We allow you to control your data (make fully private) but hope you will share your outdoor data to help grow the AirWatch network.